data-echo-dev/reports-FE/README.md

 - Short lived feature branches for each ticket (or a combination of two or more tickets, as long as the context is related, and the PR isn't too massive) - [trunk based development](https://trunkbaseddevelopment.com/)
   - Each PR needs to be reviewed before merging into main

+## on Node 17
+- Been using Node 17 on my machine, that seems to have issues with some of the packages here, so beware.
+- I used nvm to change my node version to 14, and my dependencies installed with no problem after that.

 # todo
 assume these are written in order of importance/priority. start from the top
 - error handling must be done for all the forms g😬